mandiant/Mandiant-Azure-AD-Investigator/README.md

 PS C:\Users\admin\Desktop\mandiant>
 ```
 5. Connect to Azure AD by running `Connect-MandiantAzureEnvironment -UserPrincipalName <your username here>`.
-You should receive a login prompt and output to the PowerShell window indicating the connections have been established.
+You should receive a login prompt and output to the PowerShell window indicating the connections have been established. **Note**: If you run into issues you may need to change your execution policy by running `Set-ExecutionPolicy -ExecutionPolicy RemoteSigned`.
+This may require administrator privileges.
 ```
 ----------------------------------------------------------------------------
 The module allows access to all existing remote PowerShell (V1) cmdlets in addition to the 9 new, faster, and more reliable cmdlets.